-Chow the Layers list See Layers Show the Layers list.
-Layers
+Layers Show the Layers list.
+See Layers

+ResultLaver FillO 🗸 Active Layer

-ResultLayerFillO • Active Layer Select a layer to activate.
-Move Layer to Zero Move an active layer to zero. 🔛 Match up Layers When this button is enabled (framed icon means enabled), select a flash (source layer and its point) by a mouse click, move the cursor to another flash in the destination layer (rubber band shows the road from the first point).
+Select a layer to activate.

+🖳 Move Layer to Zero Move an active layer to zero.

+Match up Layers When this button is enabled (framed icon means enabled), select a flash (source layer and its point) by a mouse click, move the cursor to another flash in the destination layer

+(rubber band shows the road from the first point).
 This option works on flashes only (the nearest flash is selected).

-4.1.2.6 Grid / Unit
+3.1.2.6 Grid / Unit